Pharmaceutical Needs Assessment

 NHS Choices provides details of your local pharmacy, opening hours and services.

-Pharmaceutical Needs Assessment - Supplementary Statements
+Pharmaceutical Needs Assessment – changes and closures

 Since 5 December 2016, the Health and Wellbeing Board has a statutory duty to make a representation to NHSE on consolidation applications of community pharmacies in its area (for example, where pharmacy businesses on two or more sites propose to consolidate to a single existing site).
 The Health and Wellbeing Board must respond within 45 days.
 NHS England collate all responses from interested parties and then makes the final decision on the consolidation application.